ibmverse/verse-developer/tutorials/tutorials.md

 2. After installing, you can launch it by navigating to `chrome://apps` in your Chrome browser, and click on the icon for the Chrome Web Server:
 ![Chrome web server](img/4_chrome_webServer.png)

-3. After the app is launched, click the __choose folder__ button, select the folder where you put the `index.html` file you just made.
+3. After the application is launched, click the __choose folder__ button, select the folder where you put the `index.html` file you just made.
 ![choose folder](img/4_choose_folder.png)

 4. In the __options__ section, check the option "Automatically show index.html".